Accelerated Master’s programs for Georgetown Linguistics majors

 How does it work?

-1. Applications to all Accelerated Master’s programs are due January 15 of your junior year.
-You will be notified of an admissions decision later in spring.
-Accelerated Master’s students are not required to take the GRE.
+1. Applications to all Accelerated Master’s programs are due January 15 of your junior or senior year.
+You will be notified of an admissions decision later in early March.

 2. The Accelerated Master’s allows you to double-count 2 graduate-level linguistics courses for both your BA and Master’s degree, saving you 6 credits of graduate tuition.
 In most cases, “Tier III” courses required for the Linguistics major will meet these requirements and can be double-counted.

 3. Up to 2 additional graduate-level Linguistics courses can be applied to the Accelerated Master’s degree if such courses are above and beyond those required by the College for the BA and the Department for your Linguistics major.
-This means you would plan to take 2 graduate-level courses beyond the 10 Linguistics courses required for the Linguistics major and earn at least 126 credits instead of the minimum of 120 required to graduate with your BA.
-A shorthand reminder is “12 LING classes and 126 credits” in order to take advantage of this additional graduate tuition savings.
-In general, early graduate credit of this sort is needed to finish the Master’s in what is typically your “fifth year”.
+This means you would plan to take 2 additional graduate-level courses beyond the 10 Linguistics courses required for the Linguistics major and earn at least 126 credits instead of the minimum of 120 required to graduate with your Bachelor’s degree.
+A shorthand reminder is “12 LING classes and 126 credits” in order to take advantage of this 6 additional credits of graduate tuition savings.

 4. Students in the Accelerated program must meet all coursework and degree requirements for the Master’s program to which they have been admitted.
 Please consult the Graduate Student Handbook for particular program requirements.
 Credit for coursework can be earned through a combination of double-counted courses (6 credits), courses above and beyond those required for the BA degree (up to 6 credits), and courses taken after the BA degree has been completed.